frto027/HeartBeatLanClientBSQuest/README.md

 1. Install [this](https://github.com/frto027/HeartbeatLanServer/releases/latest) apk on your android phone.
 Open and select the Bluetooth heartrate devs.
 2. Install [this](https://github.com/frto027/HeartBeatLanClientBSQuest/releases/latest) mod on your quest(via BMBF or QuestPatcher).
 3. Open the beatsaber game.
 If your quest and phone in the same network, the heartrate will display.
 4. (Optional) configure the devices via the config menu inside the game at left side.
-If there is more than one phones using the app, you can filter out the server or devices that you want to use.
+If there is more than one phones using the app, you can filter out the sender or devices that you want to use.

 ```mermaid
 graph TD;